-If you want to drill into your data and understand trends, outliers and the details of what’s going on, you want all the visualization and query options that are in Power BI.
-But when the time comes to explain that to someone else or use it to help make a decision together, how do you show them the figures?
+If you want to drill into your data to understand trends, outliers and the details of what’s going on, you want all the visualization and query options that are in Power BI.
+But when the time comes to explain that to someone else or use it to help make a decision together, how do you show them the reports?

-The most common way people share and explain data is in PowerPoint presentations with graphs and charts or screenshots of a Power BI report.
-The problem is that you can’t dig in to the data to see what’s going on, and it won’t get updated as new data arrives unless you do it yourself.
+A common way people share and explain data is in PowerPoint presentations with graphs and charts or screenshots of a Power BI report.
+The problem is that you can’t dig into the data to see what’s going on, and it won’t update as new data arrives unless you do it yourself.

 Adding Power BI reports to PowerPoint

-If you have a Microsoft 365 license and you use the Office Insiders beta channel, the Power BI button should automatically appear on the Insert ribbon in PowerPoint.
-Click to get the Power BI placeholder, and then paste in the URL of the report.
+If you have a Microsoft 365 license, the Power BI button should appear on the Insert ribbon in PowerPoint.
+Click to get the Power BI placeholder shown in Figure A, and then paste it into the URL of the report.